lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Rule: A set of header field values.

-* Rule entry: A row in the rule that describes a header field.
+* Rule entry: A column in the rule that describes a parameter of the header field.

 * Rule ID: An identifier for a rule, SCHC C/D in both sides share the same Rule ID for a specific packet.
 A set of Rule IDs are used to support SCHC fragmentation functionality.